Congratulations on your new venture. I hope that it will be profitable for you.

 You need to obtain permission from the trademark owners.
 The first sale doctrine would likely protect you if you resold exactly what you purchased, the scrapbook paper.
 If you use the paper to create a new branded product, you would not be protected by the first sale doctrine.
 Also, using a...Read more »

 I was asked by someone to make a number of hard(CD)copies of music for them.
 This request requires me to "rip" the content(given to me in CD format) on a computer and then burn the music onto the requested number of CDs( also provided to me).
-The requester(the commissioner) has told me that the...
+The requester(the commissioner) has told me...
 Read more »

 You may be at risk of committing copyright infringement if the person commissioning the project does not have the appropriate rights.
 If the commissioner does own the copyright to the content on the CDs, he should be willing to cover any loss you may incur from copying the content (indemnify you)....Read more »